xatusbetazx17/Proton-WayForge/README.md

 # Main function for handling both environments
 main() {
-    # Detect if we are in SteamOS or Arch Linux live environment
+    # Detect if we are in SteamOS or EndeavourOS live environment
     detect_environment

     if [[ $IS_STEAMOS -eq 1 ]]; then
+        # Check and install torrent client if necessary
+        check_torrent_client

+        # Launch qBittorrent to download the ISO
+        launch_qbittorrent

-        # If we are in SteamOS, download the ISO and Balena Etcher, and launch Etcher
+        # Download and launch Balena Etcher
-        download_arch_iso
         download_etcher_appimage
         launch_etcher
         prompt_reboot
     else
-        # If we are in Arch Linux live environment, install tools and resize partitions
+        # If we are in EndeavourOS live environment, install tools and resize partitions
         install_tools_in_live_env
         resize_var_partition
     fi